 30 feet is as high as the jet pack would go, although we soon discovered that there is a huge learning curve and only the guy in our group actually made it over 2″ from the water surface.
 I thought that they had control of it and I was thinking how happy I would be as they floated me above the water with a birds eye view of the magnificent Newport harbor.

 We soon discovered that we actually handled the controls and that they were very touchy.
 One small jerk and down you go.
 The guy in our group went first and after many tries was able to do a bunch of flights with his best run maybe 7′ out of the water.

 Now it was my turn.
 It was a cold gray day in Newport and I reluctantly squeezed into the provided wetsuit to begin my flight.
 To start our journey we took a short boat ride from shore and soon arrived on a pontoon boat out in the middle of the harbor.
-As it was your turn, they fitted the apparatus on you and then it was a small jump into Newport Bay.
+As it was your turn, they fitted the apparatus over you and then it was a small jump into Newport Bay.

 Yes it was cold but you were excited and didn’t care.

 The next girl in our group experienced the same thing, she got about as high as I did.
 With no surfing experience, she was ready to quit after only one run.
-Here she is trying to get it going.

 Like a trooper, she kept at it too, until she was finally too tired to continue.
 Even our guy friend said he panicked a little at first and he is a certified scuba diver.